determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 Once the new PyTorchTrial object is created, use the experiment configuration to distribute inference in the same way as training. `cifar10_pytorch_inference
 <https://github.com/determined-ai/determined/blob/master/examples/computer_vision/cifar10_pytorch_inference/>`_
-is an example of distributed batch inference.
+serves as an example of distributed batch inference.

 .. _config-template: